 Handheld machines to do not have safeguards or maintenance procedures like desktop models.
 They are prone to a high error rate.
 These machines typically function by measuring a chemical reaction of alcohol in a fuel cell.
 These fuel cell alcohol detectors are highly susceptible to a variety of errors that can cause them to produce incorrect BAC results.
 Things such as mouth alcohol, contamination, interfering substances, the temperature of the machine, the outside air temperature, when you last consumed alcohol, medical conditions such as acid reflux, lack of observation period, and many other factors will affect the validity of the PBT test results.

-You are not required under Pennsylvania DUI law to blow into the PBT device when you are being investigated for a Pennsylvania DUI.
-Your refusal will not result in the suspension of your driver’s license.
+You are not required under Pennsylvania DUI law to blow into the PBT device when being investigated for a Pennsylvania DUI.
+Your refusal will not result in the suspension of your driver's license.
 The PBT is essentially another form of field sobriety testing.
 It can only be used to establish probable cause for your arrest.

 What Is The Difference Between A Preliminary Breath Test (PBT) and The Evidential Breathalyzer Test At The Police Station?